Grant Medical College and Sir JJ Group of Hospitals: Establishment of Grant Medical College

-A historic public meeting was held in town hall by citizens of Bombay to mourn his death.
+A historic public meeting was held in the town hall by the citizens of Bombay to mourn his death.
 The Sanskrit scholar Jagannath Shankarsheth proposed that it would be a fitting tribute that the medical college should be established and that it should bear his name.
 The government accepted this proposal.
 The foundation stone of the building was laid on 30 March 1843, and the building was completed in October 1845.

-Simultaneously with the plans and foundation of the college, it was also decided, with the aid of a munificent donation offered by Sir Jamsetjee Jeejebhoy, to substitute the previously existing Indian general hospital in the city, by creating a "School of Practice" (now known as the Sir J.J.
+Simultaneously with the plans and foundation of the college, it was also decided, with the aid of a munificent donation offered by Sir Jamsetjee Jeejebhoy, to replace the previously existing Indian general hospital in the city, by creating a "School of Practice" (now known as the Sir J.J.
 Hospital) near the hospital and in conjunction with it.
-The professors of the medical college were the medical officers of the hospital.
+The professors of the medical college also served as the medical officers of the hospital.
 The foundation stone was laid on 3 January 1843 and the School of Practice was opened for reception of the sick from 15 May 1845.
 In 1845, admittance to the college was accorded without exception for caste or creed to candidates between the ages of 16 and 20 with respectable connection and general intelligence; grammatical knowledge of their vernacular language, arithmetic including Rules of Proportion and a thorough knowledge of English with fluency was expected.
 Each candidate was required to present a certificate of good conduct from the headmaster of the school in which he had studied and also one expressly stating that he was possessed of the necessary information and capable of undergoing the examination proposed.

 The entrance examination was conducted by the superintendent and the professors of the college.
 The books selected for testing the knowledge of English were Milton's Paradise Lost, Robertson's Histories, or a similar classical standard.

 The first group of students admitted to the Grant Medical College, Bombay, on 1 November 1845 were: